Natural Health Products

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Iodine is likely safe for most individuals when used in daily recommended doses.
 The most common side effects of iodine when taken by mouth include nausea, stomach discomfort, runny nose, headache, metallic taste, and diarrhea.
 Iodine may also cause an allergic reaction with symptoms such as a rash, hives, swelling of the throat, joint pain, or fever.
+However, such allergic reaction with iodine is very rare.

 Iodine may be unsafe at high doses (i.e., above the daily upper tolerable limit) or with chronic use.
 At high doses, iodine may cause sore teeth and gums, burning in the mouth and throat, throat inflammation, wasting, swollen glands, diarrhea, loss of appetite, and depression.
 Thyroid function can be affected when iodine is used continuously over the long-term.